igm4ai/igm/README.md

 * [Test Template](https://github.com/igm4ai/igm/tree/main/templates/test), a test template for unittest of igm tools, more advanced usage can be found here.

+For information on template syntax, see the following:

+* [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/), the template render framework we used in IGM.
+* [potc](https://github.com/potc-dev/potc), transform any object to readable python object, will be useful when render python source code.
+It is integrated into IGM with a filter named `potc`.

 ## Contributing

 We appreciate all contributions to improve `igm`, both logic and system designs.
 Please refer to CONTRIBUTING.md